zaynahjaved/pg-broil/readme.md

 python spinup/algos/pytorch/rex/brex/brex_basic.py --features_dir demonstrations/reacher_easy_demos --env reacher --normalize
 ```

 This will also print out the mean and MAP reward.
-To run a PBRL baseline on , take the outputted MAP and put it into the spinup/examples/pytorch/broil_rtg_pg_v2/reacher_reward_utils.py or spinup/examples/pytorch/broil_rtg_pg_v2/pointbot_reward_utils.py (depending on the environment you want to run) and set the self.posterior to an array containing just 1.
+To run a PBRL baseline, take the outputted MAP and put it into the spinup/examples/pytorch/broil_rtg_pg_v2/reacher_reward_utils.py or spinup/examples/pytorch/broil_rtg_pg_v2/pointbot_reward_utils.py (depending on the environment you want to run) and set the self.posterior to an array containing just 1.

 ===========================================

 For the Pointbot Navigation environment:
 Change the reward function posterior by going to spinningup/spinup/examples/pytorch/broil_rtg_pg_v2/pointbot_reward_utils.py and changing the self.penalties and self.posterior attributes.
 The default attributes are the ones used for the paper.

-To recreate figure 2b and 2e go to spinningup/spinup/experiments/grapher.py and change the name_of_grid_search variable to maze_ppo_cvar**.
+To recreate figures 2b and 2e go to spinningup/spinup/experiments/grapher.py and change the name_of_grid_search variable to maze_ppo_cvar**.
 To recreate figure 5 in the appendix change the name_of_grid_search variable to maze_ppo_erm**.
 Then run
 ```
 python grapher.py
 ```